Moldovan-Paul/Watch-List-Manager/README.md

 # Overview

-**Watch List Manager** is a desktop application that allows its user to create a local repository containing information about Youtube videos and create a watch list from it.
-It is written in **C++** and uses the **Qt Framework**.
-This project was done as an assignment for University and should be treated as a display of the ability to juggle with **object-oriented programming concepts**, rather than as a tool that is innovative.
+**Watch List Manager** is a desktop application that allows its user to create a local repository containing information about YouTube videos and create a watch list from it.
+It is written in **C++** and uses the **Qt** framework.
+This project was done as an assignment for university and should be treated as a display of the ability to juggle with **object-oriented programming concepts**, rather than as a tool that is innovative.
 I implemented a custom **dynamic vector** using the logic behind the *STL Vector* in an attempt to better my knowledge of **data structures and algorithms**. **Unit tests** are performed for repository and service layers and for the custom dynamic vector.

 FOR **VIDEO DEMONSTRATION** PLEASE REFER TO THE FOLLOWING ANCHORS: